-If your backups are likely to exceed the storage quota for this type of subscription, you may want to use a subscription with larger storage quota.
+If your backups are likely to exceed the storage quota for the subscription, you may want to use a subscription with a larger storage quota.
 For example, you can use a server subscription on a workstation.

 The inverse usage is not possible.
 You cannot back up a server using a workstation subscription.